Get Details

 A lot of Sun, a lot of Savings.

-We’re harnessing the sun’s energy and investing in solar projects to contribute to a cleaner energy future, reducing our use of fuel to generate electricity and lowering fuel costs for customers.
+We’re harnessing the sun’s energy and investing in solar projects to contribute to a reliable energy future, reducing our use of fuel to generate electricity and lowering fuel costs for customers.
 While the price of other fuel sources to generate power can cause bills to fluctuate, solar power is reliable and consistent, and the cost is predictable.
-With fuel costs historically high in 2022, our solar power generation saved customers approximately $78 million in fuel costs for that year alone.
 Learn more about how the cost of fuel impacts customers' bills.

-From the 15 solar power plants we operate today, we’re expanding to power 260,000 homes by the end of 2026.
-That’s a lot of savings, and cleaner air.
-This year, the reduction in carbon emissions will equate to removing more than 1 million cars from local roadways.
+From the 27 solar power plants we operate today, we’re expanding to have the capacity to power 260,000 homes by the end of 2026.
+That will equate to even more savings for our customers.

 Tampa Electric’s investment in solar energy helps to:

 - Conserve water.
-Tampa Electric has saved more than 4.3 billion gallons of water in an area of the state with critical concerns about water use.
+By repurposing former agricultural land for solar investments, Tampa Electric has saved more than 8.4 billion gallons of water in an area of the state with critical concerns about water use.

-Fuel savings for customers will continue to increase as we bring new solar projects online.
-You deserve a clean energy future that will better protect your health and our planet, while keeping affordability at the forefront.
-We’re excited about our net-zero vision for the future, and we invite you to learn more about our journey.
+- Fuel savings for customers will continue to increase as we bring new solar projects online.
+You deserve an energy future that keeps affordability at the forefront.

 Solar Savings FAQ

-A. In 2022, our power generation mix for West Central Florida is approximately 82 percent natural gas, 10 percent solar and 8 percent coal.
-Natural gas produces about half the amount of carbon as coal during the production of electricity, so it is better for the environment.
-This year, the cost of natural gas has risen due to global issues, causing energy bills to go up nationally.
-Our investments in renewable generation, such as solar power, enable fuel savings for customers and continues our commitment toward a low-carbon future.
+A. Natural gas produces about half the amount of carbon as coal during the production of electricity, so it is better for the environment.
+Our investments in renewable generation, such as solar power, enable fuel savings for customers.

 Tampa Electric is continuing to expand our solar capacity each year.
-Our customers will realize about $78 million in fuel savings in 2022 due to solar power generation, lessening the impact of rising natural gas prices.
 Fuel savings for customers will continue to increase as we bring new solar projects online.